arseem/wikipath/README.md

-# **WikiPath**   //    Shortest path between two articles
+# **WikiPath**
-**WikiPath** is a small web scraping project originating from an internet game of finding the shortest way to get from one Wikipedia article to another, clicking only in the content section links.<br>
+**WikiPath** is a small web scraping project originating from an internet game of finding the shortest way to get from one Wikipedia article to another, clicking on the content section links only.<br>

 ## About the project
 This simple script utilizes beautifulsoup library to parse html of the chosen Wikipedia article and extract all the links from the main content section.
-Then, performing the same action for pages under extracted links, creating directed tree of articles until the destination page is found or maximum given range is exceeded.
+Then, performs the same action for pages under extracted links, creating directed tree of articles, until the destination page is found or maximum given range is exceeded.

 ## Technologies in use
 - Python